Kong/docs.konghq.com/app/docs/0.5.x/configuration.md

   **`advertise`**

+  Address and port used by the node to communicate with other Kong nodes in the cluster with both UDP and TCP messages.
+All the nodes in the cluster must be able to communicate with this node on this address.
+Only IPv4 addresses are allowed (no hostnames).

   The advertise flag is used to change the address that we advertise to other nodes in the cluster.
-By default, the "[`listen_address`](#listen_address)*:*[`cluster_listening_address`](#cluster_listening_address)" value is advertised.
+By default, the [`cluster_listen`](#cluster_listen) address is advertised.
 However, in some cases (specifically NAT traversal), there may be a routable address that cannot be bound to.
 This flag enables gossiping a different address to support this.

   **`encrypt`**